numerica-ideas/community/security/change-default-ssh-port-linux/README.md

 ———————

 ## Conclusion
 Congratulations!
 You have successfully changed the SSH port on your Linux system, which enhances security by reducing the risk of automated attacks.
 Always remember the new port number and use it to establish SSH connections to your server in the future.
-By following these steps and implementing best security practices, you can bolster the defense of your Linux system against potential threats.
+By following these steps and implementing best security practices, you can strengthen the defense of your Linux system against potential threats.

-Thanks for reading this article, recommend and share if you enjoyed it.
+Thanks for reading this article.
+Like, recommend, and share if you enjoyed it.
 Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.